 Freshmen In Transition (FIT) Living Learning Program

-Freshmen in Transition (FIT) is the Ferguson College of Agriculture's residential Living Learning Program.
+Freshmen in Transition (FIT) is the Ferguson College of Agriculture's Living Learning Program.
 You will live with fellow Ferguson College of Agriculture freshmen, FIT Student Academic Mentors, and Community Mentors, who will help you become engaged and involved.
 In addition, you will work with students, faculty and staff through academic, extracurricular, professional, social and service activities that promote personal growth and development.

 - Promotes community building through interaction with other Ferguson College of Agriculture students and mentors.